pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

 ### Scanning the Mutator State

-So let's assume we are *not* dealing with a complete black box, in the sense that the main program (aka "the mutator") and the GC are going to collaborate in some more fundamental way.
+So let's assume we are *not* dealing with a complete black box;
+instead, the main program (aka "the mutator") and the GC are going to collaborate in some more fundamental way.

 In other words, let's assume that roots are allowed to leak outside of the GC Heap and into the mutator; no more black-box.

-Once we have roots floating around under the control of the mutator, we need to talk about identifying those roots by scanning the mutator state.
+Once we have roots floating around under the control of the mutator, we need to talk about identifying those roots by inspecting/querying the mutator state.

 Some relevant issues to consider on this topic:

  * Are all roots *precisely* identified as roots?

  * Where can the roots reside in the mutator?
 (Frames on the stack?
-The Rust Heap?)
+Boxes on the Rust Heap?)

  * How is the GC informed about the location of the roots in the mutator?